luminaAnonima/fabric-of-light/README.md

 Guide not to extend yourself,
 not to mold,
-but to make space—
+but to make space,
 for someone wholly other.
 To reveal what is already forming.
-The goal is not control—
+The goal is not control,
 but attunement.
 Hear their pattern;
 do not overwrite it.